-As part of this program, Instructional & Information Technology Services’ (IITS) Information Security Plan was created to describe the development, implementation, and management of applicable administrative, physical, and technical controls to protect the institution’s data and information systems.
+As part of this program, Information Technology Services’ (ITS) Information Security Plan was created to describe the development, implementation, and management of applicable administrative, physical, and technical controls to protect the institution’s data and information systems.

 The CIA triad (Confidentiality, Integrity, and Availability) is a model that is used to guide security policy development.
 In the context of the CIA triad, ISO27002 defines information security as the preservation of the following.

 LBCCD collects, compiles, stores, and manipulates data from a variety of sources.
-In order to apply the appropriate security protocols for safeguarding the data, the college must first classify the data into one of three levels: (1) confidential, (2) internal use, and (3) general.
+In order to apply the appropriate security protocols for safeguarding data, the college must first classify the data into one of the three following levels: